What "HIPAA-compliant chatbot" actually means

 In practical terms, that means:

-• A signed Business Associate Agreement (BAA) with the vendor.
-If the vendor cannot or will not sign a BAA, the
+- A signed Business Associate Agreement (BAA) with the vendor.
+If the vendor cannot or will not sign a BAA, the conversation should end there.
+Period.

-• - Encryption in transit and at rest.
-Every message, every transcript, every uploaded document — encrypted with
+- - Encryption in transit and at rest.
+Every message, every transcript, every uploaded document — encrypted with current standards (TLS 1.3 in transit, AES-256 at rest).

-• - Tenant isolation.
-Your conversations and your patient data should be cryptographically and logically separated
+- - Tenant isolation.
+Your conversations and your patient data should be cryptographically and logically separated from every other practice using the same platform.

 ### FAQ deflection